Barack (name)

 Barack, also spelled Barak or Baraq, is a given name of Arabic origin.
 From the Semitic root B-R-K, it means "blessed" and is most commonly used in its feminine form Baraka(h).

-The Semitic root B-R-K has the original meaning of "to kneel down", with a secondary meaning "to bless".
+The Semitic root is derived from B-R-Q (ב־ר־ק; ب-ر-ق), meaning "lightning".
+Some identify similarities to other Hebrew root words.
+However, given the specific pronunciation of the name "Barrack" and the extensive history of Masoretic linguistics, reference to other roots inevitably result in distinctly different names.